Giancarlo Stanton Player Props: Yankees vs. Mariners

 Giancarlo Stanton At The Plate

-- Stanton has four doubles, six home runs and six walks while batting .196.
+- Stanton is batting .196 with four doubles, six home runs and six walks.

-- Stanton has reached base via a hit in 16 games this year (of 26 played), and had multiple hits in three of those games.

 - He has scored in nine of 26 games (34.6%), including multiple runs twice.